+The authority the rules were promulgated under, the Electrical Administrative Act, was repealed by the Skilled Trades Act, and so these rules are being rescinded.
 There are no design or operation standards in the proposed rules.
-The authority these rules were promulgated under, the Building Officials and Inspectors Regulation Act, was repealed by the Skilled Trades Act, and so these rule are being rescinded.

 20. Identify any disproportionate impact the proposed rules may have on small businesses because of their size or geographic location.